-Before getting into the sound, let’s talk a bit about how the Hall Of Fame is built, and what controls and features it offers.
-If you have any experience with TC Electronic, you know they make solid gear, and this reverb pedal is no exception.
-It’s solidly built, as the particular unit we’re testing has held up to considerable live use.
-It’s definitely a workhorse of a pedal.
-It’s also True Bypass, so you can rest assured the pedal won’t mess with your guitar’s tone when it’s switched off.
-The Hall Of Fame offers stereo ins and outs, which is something we’d use more in a recording scenario, but it’s nice to have the option.
+TC Electronic makes solid gear, and this pedal is no exception.
+It’s solidly built, and a workhorse of a pedal.
+It’s also True Bypass, so the pedal won’t mess with your guitar’s tone when it’s switched off.
+The Hall Of Fame offers stereo ins and outs, which is a nice option if you record or run a stereo rig.

 Operation is very simple, with four knobs and a small toggle switch.
 You’ve got DECAY (how long the reverb is), TONE (adjusts brightness or darkness of just the reverberated signal), FX LEVEL (how much reverb vs dry signal), and an 11-point selector knob to pick the reverb style.
 There is also a small toggle switch to change the PRE-DELAY from short to long (this basically means how long it takes for the reverb to start sounding after you play a note, which if set to long helps preserve the attack of the note).
 Three of the 11 reverb types are TC Electronic’s TonePrint slots, which let you load up custom reverb tones into this pedal via USB, or even beam them wirelessly to the Hall Of Fame using their iOS app.
-We’ve played with this feature before on other TonePrint enabled pedals and it’s pretty awesome.
-There are dozens of TonePrints available to use on TC Electronic’s website, many crafted up by famous artists themselves.
-We want to stress that this is not a gimmicky add-on, and truly adds to the greatness and versatility of the Hall Of Fame.
+There are dozens of TonePrints available to use on TC Electronic’s website, many crafted up by famous artists.
+This is not a gimmicky add-on, and it truly adds to the versatility of the Hall Of Fame.
 Even if you can’t find a reverb you like from the built in styles, using TonePrint you can dial in your own.
-TC Electronic pulled off the whole TonePrint thing very elegantly, and it’s a pleasure to use.
+TonePrint is elegantly designed, and it is a pleasure to use.